 - Separation processes

-- Risk management and process safety
+- Risk management and process operation safety

-- Overview of polymer processing
+- Overview of plastic processing

 The two examples of schedules shown below correspond to the most frequently encountered cases for students in this program: